 Born in 1979 in Los Angeles, California.
-Lives and works in Brooklyn, New York.
+Lives in New Orleans, Louisiana and Brooklyn, New York.

 Sean Fader is a conceptual artist working in the media of photography, performance, social practice, and the Internet.
 One of his most recent projects is 365 Profile Pics, an exploration of social media and online exchange.
 This year-long project culminated in an exhibition at the SPRING/BREAK Art Show 2017 with Denny Gallery.
 Fader’s other recent work, Backdrop for the Rebirth of the Collective Author was a response to Richard Prince, who reproduced a photograph from Instagram of Fader’s performance piece #wishingpelt for his exhibition at Gagosian.

 Sean Fader received his MFA from the School of the Art Institute of Chicago, his MA from the Maryland Institute College of Art in Baltimore, and his BFA from the New School in New York City.
+Sean Fader lives in New Orleans, Louisiana, where he is a Professor of Practice in Photography at Tulane University.
 His work has been exhibited throughout the United States and internationally in Dubai, Canada, Mexico and England.
-Recent exhibitions and performances include On the Map at Denny Dimin Gallery Hong Kong (2019), 365 Profile Pics at the SPRING/BREAK Art show with Denny Dimin Gallery in NYC (2017), Facial Profiling at C24 Gallery in NYC (2017), and Drama Queer: seducing social change at the Queer Arts Festival in Vancouver (2016).
+His exhibition history includes Contemporary Performance at the Florida Museum of Photographic Arts in Tampa (2019), On the Map at Denny Dimin Gallery Hong Kong (2019), 365 Profile Pics at the SPRING/BREAK Art show with Denny Dimin Gallery in NYC (2017), Picture Yourself: Selfies, Cellphones, and the Digital Age at the College of Wooster Art Museum (2016), Drama Queer: seducing social change at the Queer Arts Festival in Vancouver (2016), and White Boys, curated by Hank Willis Thomas and Natasha L. Logan at Haverford College.
 Fader was named a NYFA Fellow in 2013 and A Blade of Grass Fellow for 2012-2013, and he received Magenta Foundation’s Flash Forward Award for Emerging Photographers in 2012.
-Fader has attended prestigious residencies at Bemis Center for the Contemporary Arts and Yaddo.
-He has received press coverage in MOMUS, Hyperallergic, Art F City, the Huffington Post, and Slate.com.
+Fader has been awarded prestigious residencies at Art Omi, Bemis Center for the Contemporary Arts, and Yaddo.
+He has received press coverage in MOMUS, Hyperallergic, Art F City, the Huffington Post, and Slate.

 Sean Fader discussing his project 365 Profile Pics which was exhibited by Denny Dimin Gallery at SPRING/BREAK Art Show in 2017.